 History

-Patience Champion bought the lots that included 218 South Charles in 1854.
-The Belleville Advocate reports the completion of a double two story brick mansion in 1854.
-(3 Jan 1855, p 3) Patience Champion was a wealthy widow.
-She lived at this residence with son B. F. Champion.
+Patience Champion bought the lots that included 218 South Charles Street in 1854.
+The Belleville Advocate reported the completion of a double two-story brick mansion in January 1855.
+Patience was a wealthy widow and lived in the home with her son, B. F. Champion.

-Her husband was Federal Champion, who established the Champion pill factory on South High Street.
-Dr. Champion’s Celebrated Age Medicine, made with quinine, and Dr. Champion’s Vegetable Anti-Dyspeptic, Purifying and Cathartic Pill, which were sold around the country.
-B. J. Champion took over the business.
-Patience Champion sold the house in 1864.
+Her husband, Federal Champion, had established the Champion pill factory on South High Street.
+Dr. Champion's Celebrated Age Medicine and Dr. Champion's Vegetable Anti-Dyspeptic, Purifying and Cathartic Pill were sold around the country.
+After Federal Champion died on November 3, 1847, Patience inherited the family home on Lot 30, near what is now about 120 South Church Street.
+Seven years later, the new brick mansion at 218 South Charles Street was complete.

 1864 - Sebastian Fietsam